Hacknique/Novora/README.md

 - [Godot Engine](https://godotengine.org/)
 - And all our wonderful contributors and community members!

-Join us on our journey to make Voxey the best free voxel game out there!
+Join us on our journey to make Novora the best free voxel game out there!